Ylläs 8 seasons

 As the spring progresses, the snow melts and flows in small streams down the fell sides towards lakes and rivers that are freed of their ice cover.
 The reindeer calve and migrating birds return to Lapland from their winter travels.

-Hiking in the fresh conditions of May-July one can almost detect with the naked eye as nature awakens from winter’s slumber to summer’s bloom.
+Hiking in the fresh conditions of May-June one can almost detect with the naked eye as nature awakens from winter’s slumber to summer’s bloom.

 Spring Activities in Ylläs

 The most symbolic phenomenon of the summer in Lapland is the Nightless Night, also known as the Midnight Sun, during which time is not to be spent sleeping but exploring nature.